- Bridging the access gap to Assistive Products and Services using mobile technologies

-- Participants will not be charged any money to participate, and meals and refreshments will be provided during programme activities.
+- Participants will not be charged any money to participate, and meals and refreshments will be provided during program activities.

-- Persons with disabilities will be reimbursed for any additional costs they have to bear to participate in the programme to reduce barriers to equal participation in the programme.
+- Persons with disabilities will be reimbursed for any additional costs they have to bear to participate in the program to reduce barriers to equal participation in the program.

 Equity and IP

 - All IP related to the participant: business, product, and or solution belongs to the applicant.
 Applicants will be encouraged and supported to safeguard their IP.
 Such IP shall not be copied, used, or distributed without the consent of the participant.